The Garden Grazer

 For this recipe, you'll simmer in a large stockpot:

-• Butternut squash: Find a larger one that's about 3 pounds for this recipe.
+• Butternut squash: Try to find a larger squash that's at least 3 pounds (or even more) for this recipe.
+It adds delicious fall flavor and creamy texture.

-• Yellow onion: Or you can substitute shallot if you'd like.
+• Yellow onion: Or you can substitute shallot, white onion, or sweet onion if you'd like.

-• Garlic cloves: I like the flavor of fresh garlic cloves best, but you can substitute dried garlic powder instead if desired.
+• Garlic cloves: I like fresh garlic cloves best, but you can substitute dried garlic powder instead if desired.

 • Vegetable broth: Be sure to use low sodium if needed.

-• Coconut milk: I use light and unsweetened.
-This adds another layer of creamy richness to the soup.
+• Coconut milk: I use light and unsweetened, but you can swap in a can of unsweetened full-fat coconut milk if preferred.
+This adds lots of creaminess and depth of flavor to the soup.

 • Ground nutmeg